AugustusYu/Goal-Navigation/README.md

 # Navigation Dataset

-This dataset documents human navigation behavior within a grid world and how humans infer the goals of other players.
+The dataset used in [our paper](https://arxiv.org/abs/2406.06051) captures human navigation behavior within two grid world environments and examines how humans infer the goals of other players.

 ## Grid Wrold of Size 6*6